bumswerner/new-fsi/README.md

     if you add the confirmable option in the model, you'll need to uncomment the Confirmable section in the migration. controller/application_controller.rb -> before_action :authenticate_user!
     rake db:migrate

+    # skip the user authentication for index action
+    skip_before_action :authenticate_user!, only: [:index]
 22.
     gem 'twitter-bootstrap-rails'
     bundle install --without production